Why giving festive gifts is better than receiving them!

 It doesn’t matter how little you can give, it makes a difference to somebody.
 Don’t be stopped from making a gesture of kindness or a small act of goodwill because you don’t think it’ll make a difference.
 But it will.

 When you’re working on fulfilling all those Christmas lists giving might not seem like light work, but actually giving really is easy.

 In addition to all the material things you give you can also easily give friendship, compassion, your time or just a hug.

-Giving makes you happy
+Making others happy makes you happy

 Jacqueline Way knows all too well the power of giving.
 A project she started with her three-year-old son, to give every single day for a year, spiralled into an incredible charity called 365give.